Podcastindex-org/podcast-namespace/README.md

 ## The Guiding Principles

-Our guiding principles for development of this namespace is "[Rules for Standards Makers](http://scripting.com/2017/05/09/rulesForStandardsmakers.html)" by Dave Winer.
+Our guiding principles for development of this namespace are the "[Rules for Standards Makers](http://scripting.com/2017/05/09/rulesForStandardsmakers.html)" by Dave Winer.
 Please read it before contributing if you aren't familiar with it.

 <br><br>